 The partnership will run for three years until 2022, with University of London staff volunteering for the charity, as well as hosting a calendar of exciting events to help raise vital funds to support our provision of Literacy Labs in deprived areas, which help children like Abigail improve their literacy through our dedicated, one-to-one specialist tuition.

-Matthew Hickey, Chief Executive of The Children’s Literacy Charity, said, “We are proud to have been chosen as the University of London’s UK Charity of the Year.
-1 in 3 children from disadvantaged backgrounds leave primary school unable to read at the expected level; not being able to read and write holds you back at every stage of life with the University of London’s support, we will be able to improve the life chances of more children and close their reading age gap.”
+Michelle Bennett, Head of Fundraising at The Children’s Literacy Charity, said, “We are proud to have been chosen as the University of London’s UK Charity of the Year.
+1 in 3 children from disadvantaged backgrounds leave primary school unable to read at the expected level.
+Not being able to read and write holds you back at every stage of life with the University of London’s support, we will be able to improve the life chances of more children and close their reading age gap.”

-For more information on how your organisation could help support our work please contact Tallulah Lawson-Cresswell, Senior Fundraiser (email@example.com).
+For more information on how your organisation could help support our work please contact Michelle Bennett on email@example.com.